The Russian firm contracted to install tracking devices in motor vehicles and motorcycles will manufacture the devices within Uganda.

 Hon.
 Jonathan Odur, the MP Erute South MP said that the committee should continue probing and make a decision if what was tabled amounts to a classified document.

 The Chairperson of the committee, Hon.
 Rosemary Nyakikongoro said that she will use her discretion as the chair to have a meeting to go through the agreements.

-“The bottom line is that our people are already meeting thee cost centres before a vehicle gets on the road.
+“The bottom line is that our people are already meeting the cost centers before a vehicle gets on the road.
 The new registration will be a total solution providing for enhanced security features as well as tamper-proof properties which are lacking in the current number plates,” Muhwezi said.

 Lwemiyaga County MP, Hon.
 Theodore Ssekikubo said that Government should not use the proposal to torment the Opposition and monitor politicians.

-“Police has been abusing people’s phones without following the due process.
+“Police have been abusing people’s phones without following due process.
 Won’t you use these devices to resolve political disagreements and persecutions?”
 Sssekikubo questioned.

-Gen. Katumba Wamala allayed Ssekikubo’s fears by stating that the trackers will operate like the cameras only being activated for criminal related challenges with privacy respected.
+Gen. Katumba Wamala allayed Ssekikubo’s fears by stating that the trackers will operate like cameras only being activated for criminal-related challenges with privacy respected.

 Ruhinda South MP, HON.
 Dononzio Kahonda appealed to the Government to incur the cost of installing the trackers in existing vehicles and let only the new vehicle owners incur costs.

 The Chief Licensing Officer of Motor vehicles at the Ministry of Works, Winstone Katushabe said that there will be a transitional process between the current number plates and the digital ones, and the prices will be considered.